 SWC’s educational philosophy is driven by our goal of providing trainees an opportunity to safely and correctly commence a career.

 SWC delivers training on-the-job.
 SWC initially provides intensive training to a mentor/leading hand/Area Manager, etc. so they are aware of every competency and are able to closely monitor the training of trainees.
-The mentor will have undertaken Certificate III in the course and Plan, organise and facilitate learning in the workplace (TAEDEL402A).
+The mentor will have undertaken Certificate III or Certificate IV in the course and TAEDEL301 Provide work skill instruction and TAEDEL404 Mentor in the workplace .

 SWC supports the mentor structure by providing Industry Training Board-developed written documentation, negotiating with the trainee and mentor to develop a cohesive training plan, delivering on-the-job training sessions, telephone support and one-to-one interaction during assessments.

 SWC works with employers who can provide competent and continuous mentor support, are prepared to develop a training culture and have a workplace that allows a trainee to regularly practise competencies throughout the traineeship term.